eegg/school-policies-and-procedures/src/parental-involvement.rst

 * We welcome the contributions of parents, in whatever form these may take.
 * We inform all parents of the systems for registering queries, complaints or suggestions and check to ensure these are understood.
 * We provide opportunities for parents to learn about the curriculum offered in the setting and about young children's learning, in the setting and at home.
+* We communicate with parents with

+  * our home-school diaries
+  * our notice board in the entrance hall

+* We hold a regular Child Interest Week.
+* We organize

+  * social evenings
+  * sports days
+  * Christmas plays
+  * Easter Bonnet parade

 In compliance with the Welfare Requirements, the following documentation is in place: